Rock On! Geology

 To learn how rocks are formed, how to identify rocks, and how rocks are categorized.

-30-45 minutes; Mining activity is additional time on your own.
-We recommend that chaperones take the students in groups of 10 at a time to do this activity.
+30-45 minutes; mining activity is optional and requires an additional fee and additional time during your visit.
+We recommend that chaperones take students in groups of 10 at a time to do the mining activity.

 The whole earth is made of rocks & minerals.
 Inside the earth is a layer of molten rock; on the outside, there is a hard crust which is covered by water, sand, soil and rock.
 A rock is made up of 1 or more minerals.
 A mineral is non-living and composed of 1 or more elements that are only found in nature.

 Rocks can be identified by their physical properties.
 Some of these include: luster, hardness, texture, cleavage, streak, structure, color, magnetism, and acid test.

 This program meets the following Next Generation Sunshine State Standards and is STEAM compliant:

 SC.1.P.81: Sort objects by observing properties, such as size, weight, shape, color, temperature, texture, sink or float